AllenNeuralDynamics/aind-behavior-video-transformation/README.md

 ## Usage
  - The BehaviorVideoJob.run_job method in the transform_videos should be the primary method to call for processing video files.
- - On a merge to main, this package will be published as a singularity container, which can easily be run on a SLURM cluster.
+ - On a merge to main, this package will be published as a docker image, which can easily be run on a SLURM cluster.

 ## Docker build for local testing
 In the same directory as the Dockerfile, run